-In December of 2011, he created a very simple way to help anyone install a new habit.
+In December of 2011, he created an effortless way to help anyone install a new habit.
 Over 40,000 people have since joined in.

-All it takes is to pick three tiny habits and stick to them for a week.
+All it takes is to pick three small habits and stick to them for a week.

 Since the solution of the problem was so simple, he decided to have very simple technical support behind it.

 Step1: He created a Signup form with a Google Docs form.